rama1997/More-Like-This/README.md

 # Configuration

+- **Include TMDB Collections in Recommendation**:
+  TMDB groups related movies (like sequels and film series) into 'collections.'
+These movies are not always included in TMDB’s default recommendations.
+  Enable this setting to add collection movies to the start of the TMDB recommendation list.
+  Tip: This is useful if you want all directly related movies shown, but it may clutter the catalog for films with many sequels or large franchises."

 - **Combine Into One Catalog**:
   By default, each recommendation source appears as its own catalog.
   Enable this option to merge all recommendations into a single catalog.
 Combined catalogs will display the most frequent recommendations first.